martineza96/TrafficViolations_CaseStudy/README.md

 ![alt text][map]

-[map]: https://raw.githubusercontent.com/mkain112/TrafficViolations_CaseStudy/master/MarylandHeatMap.png"Full Zoom and more detail available in the repo"
+[map]: https://raw.githubusercontent.com/mkain112/TrafficViolations_CaseStudy/master/MarylandHeatMap.png "Full Zoom and more detail available in the repo"

 If nothing else was learned from this project, I still earned how to find speedtraps and police hotspots.
 If nothing else I have decied to do this with data from any region I end up living in.
 The full heatmap code is available in this repo.